What is pancreatic cancer?

 About 5% of pancreatic cancers are pancreatic neuroendocrine tumours (NETs).
 These start in the endocrine cells.

-It is estimated that more than 4,500 people were diagnosed with pancreatic cancer in 2023.
+It is estimated that 4,641 people will be diagnosed with pancreatic cancer in 2024.
 The average age at diagnosis is 72 years old.

 Pancreatic cancer is the eighth most commonly diagnosed cancer in Australia, and it is estimated that one in 70 people will be diagnosed by the time they are 85.